DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ### Financial support

+Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.
 Most international candidates will not be eligible for financial support.

 <div class="inset">
   <h3>Already living in the UK?</h3>